Google Street View in Oceania

 In February 2015 another update of Australia with HD imagery was released, as part of the first update in Northern Territory after the low-resolution imagery.
 It also affected parts of Western Australia and Queensland.
 However, some places still have only low-resolution imagery or don't even have Street View coverage at all.
-As of June 2015, the updates of Australia footage are ongoing.
+As of July 2024, the updates of Australia footage are ongoing, with most areas now having high-quality, recent imagery.